Pakistan Dispatches Second Consignment Of Humanitarian Assistance To Ukraine - UrduPoint

 Speaking on the occasion, the Minister of State for Foreign Affairs said that Pakistan highly valued bilateral relations with Ukraine stretched over the past three decades.

-She said that government of Pakistan had extended 15 tonnes humanitarian relief goods in solidarity with Ukrainian people.
+She said that the government of Pakistan had extended humanitarian relief goods as a solidarity with Ukrainian people.

 While expressing deep concern over on-going war in Ukraine, she emphasized that both countries should resolve the matter through dialogue and diplomacy for global peace.